 AI readiness vs AI maturity

-Although the terms are often used interchangeably, AI readiness and AI maturity measure different aspects of an organization's AI journey.
-AI readiness focuses on preparation, while AI maturity reflects how effectively AI has been adopted and integrated over time.
+Although the terms are often used interchangeably, AI readiness and AI maturity address different aspects of an organization's AI journey.
+Readiness focuses on preparation, while maturity reflects how effectively AI has been adopted and integrated over time.

 |